jeremyfelt/must-use-local/README.md

 * Disable SSL verification locally to avoid any annoying issues with self-signed certs for `.test` domains.
 * Treat requests to local domains as external so that things like cron actually work.

+### Authentication

+* Increase session time for authenticated users to 365 days.

 ### Mail

 * Filter PHPMailer so that Mailhog is used to send (and capture) emails locally.